peermaps/eyros/readme.md

 * designed for peer-to-peer distribution and query-driven sparse replication
 * compiles to web assembly for use in the browser

-eyros operates on scalar or interval coordinates for each dimension.
-You can insert, delete, and query for features based on a bounding box.
+eyros operates on scalar (x) or interval (min,max) coordinates for each dimension.
+There are 2 operations: batched write (for inserting and deleting) and query by bounding box.
+All features that intersect the bounding box are returned in the query results.

 [bkd]: https://users.cs.duke.edu/~pankaj/publications/papers/bkd-sstd.pdf
 [interval]: http://www.dgp.toronto.edu/~jstewart/378notes/22intervals/